OptiMaL-PSE-Lab/EvalRetro/README.md

 - k_forward: Forward model includes _k_ target predictions per reactant set.
 - fwd_model: Type of forward reaction prediction model.
 So far, only _gcn_ is included.
 - config_name: Name of the config file to be used
+- quick_eval: Boolean - prints the results (averages) for evaluation metrics directly to the terminal.

 ## Reproducibility
 To reproduce results in paper, follow the steps below: